-There are more than 1.5 million registered nonprofit organizations in the United States.
-According to the Bureau of Labor Statistics (2019) the nonprofit workforce is the third largest in the U.S., employing more than 12 million people, with a faster growth rate than the for-profit sector.
-The nonprofit field is rich with diverse employment opportunities including social services, art, health, education, advocacy and business and professional associations.
+According to the Bureau of Labor Statistics the nonprofit workforce is the third largest in the U.S., employing more than 12 million people, with more than 1.5 million registered nonprofit organizations in the United States.
+The nonprofit field is rich with diverse employment opportunities including social services, religion, art, health, education, advocacy and business and professional associations.

-The NPA major and minor at Dakota Wesleyan University prepares students for leadership careers in the nonprofit sector both domestically and internationally.
-Graduates of the NPA program will understand important theories and practices related to nonprofit leadership and management.
-Majors and minors will spend ample time applying course concepts through innovative community-based-learning projects that include developing a nonprofit organization, advocating for policy reform, creating financial stewardship strategies and providing organizational development assistance.
+The NPA programs at Dakota Wesleyan University prepares students for leadership careers in the nonprofit sector.
+Graduates and certificate earners will understand important theories and practices related to nonprofit leadership and management.
+NPA scholars will spend ample time applying course concepts through innovative projects and simulations are relevant and immediately applicable toward professional and organizational growth and development.